charlestolley/python-snmp/docs/source/library.rst

 An SNMP manager is a machine or an application that generates and sends SNMP requests to other machines in a network.
 An SNMP agent, running on one of these other machines, processes each request, and sends back a response.
 There are four available request types: Get, GetNext, GetBulk (as of SNMPv2), and Set.
 The Get* request types are generally used to query information without affecting the state of the machine, whereas the Set request is generally meant to update a machine's configuration.

 Each request contains a list of "variable bindings," (varbinds), which is a fancy term for a name/value pair.
-The "name" of a varbind is formatted as an ASN.1 Object Identifier (OID), which is basically a sequence of numbers, printed with dots between them (e.g. "1.3.6.1.2.1.1.1.0").
+The "name" of a varbind is formatted as an ASN.1 Object Identifier (OID), such as "1.3.6.1.2.1.1.1.0".
 Once you know the name, data type, and meaning of a variable, the protocol is quite simple to use.
 The hard part is determining the exact OID that corresponds to the variable you want.
 This is where SNMP gets its reputation for being complicated and confusing.
 (TODO: Make a page explaining how to do that).

 .. _manager:

 The Manager Interface (Simplified)
 ----------------------------------

-The Manager interface defines a method for each of the four request types.
-Each Manager object communicates with a single remote machine, eliminating the need for an an IP address argument in every request.
+The Manager interface defines a method for each of the four request types (listed above).
+Each Manager object communicates with a single remote machine, so that you, the caller, only need to configure the IP address once, rather than including it in the argument list of every request.
 This section documents the essential arguments and behavior of this interface; the Manager Interface (Complete) section documents the interface in full.

 Note that SimplifiedSnmpManager is an abstract interface specification; there is no class with that name in the snmp library.
 To instantiate a concrete Manager object, you must use the Engine.Manager() factory method.